-The BLS anticipates LPN/LVN employment will grow 9% through 2030, which is much faster than average.
+The BLS anticipates LPN/LVN employment will grow 6 percent through 2031, which is slightly faster than average.
 Be aware that national long-term projections of employment growth may not reflect local and/or short-term economic or job conditions.

 Where you work could also have a huge impact.
 The BLS reports that a lot of that 9% growth might be found in outpatient settings and rural areas.
 According to the BLS’ job outlook report, many procedures that once could be done only in hospitals are now being done outside of hospitals, creating demand in other settings, such as outpatient care centers.
 Job prospects should be favorable for LPNs and LVNs who are willing to work in rural and medically underserved areas.